project-trident/trident-website/grav-site/user/README.md

 ## Existing Grav site

-It is possible to install just the theme, but page content will need to reference the [Photographer theme](https://github.com/getgrav/grav-theme-photographer)'s supported templates.
-It is strongly advised to at least install the Photographer Skeleton package to see the theme's capabilities in action.
+It is possible to install just the theme, but page content will need to reference the [Woo theme](https://github.com/getgrav/grav-theme-woo)'s supported templates.
+It is strongly advised to at least install the Woo Skeleton package to see the theme's capabilities in action.

 To install  **just** the theme:

 ```
-$ bin/gpm install photographer
+$ bin/gpm install woo
 ```